 Fall Foliage Peak Season Viewing Tips

 When peak Virginia fall foliage arrives, you can find nice stretches of color in almost any heavily treed area.
 Large populations of oak, ash, beech, and hickory trees mean golden and russet hues often dominate the view.
-However, you’ll find splashes or bright red maples and dogwoods throughout the area.
+However, you'll find splashes of bright red maples and dogwoods throughout the area.

 The best fall colors result from cool sunny days and cool nights with some, but not too much, rain.
 Too much heat or a very dry season, like in 2016, makes leaves brittle and dulls the color.
 Dry leaves were an issue in 2016 and may be again in 2023 (our fingers are crossed for great color).

 Here are some online tools for tracking foliage progress in Virginia and surrounding areas.
 Many of the sites start posting foliage forecasts in late September.

 - The Virginia Department of Forestry site publishes weekly foliage reports beginning in late September.